M.S.

 Occupational Therapy 3+2 (B.A./B.S. and M.S.)

-During the first three years of coursework students complete requirements for their undergraduate major program, general education courses, and the OT program prerequisites.
-Students who earn an overall minimum 3.250 cumulative grade point average (GPA) in undergraduate coursework, a minimum of 3.000 science GPA (A&P I and II), completion of 90 credits, and no less than a “C” (2.000) in the OT Program prerequisite courses, can accelerate into the MS in Occupational Therapy program by enrolling in first year occupational therapy graduate coursework during their fourth year of undergraduate studies.
-At the end of the fourth year students are awarded a baccalaureate degree, and upon completion of fifth year OT courses and fieldwork, the Master’s degree is awarded (end of fall term).
-Entry into this accelerated program and completion of the prerequisites as described above guarantees the student acceptance into the MS in Occupational Therapy program.
-Students who are unable to achieve the standards listed in Academic Standards for Admission into the MS in Occupational Therapy program are not eligible to accelerate and must complete electives during their fourth year as a means of finishing their baccalaureate degree.
+Students who achieve the admission standards outlined below may accelerate into the MS in Occupational Therapy program.
+Students enroll in the first year occupational therapy graduate coursework during their fourth year of undergraduate studies.
+At the end of the fourth year students are awarded a baccalaureate degree, and upon completion of the fifth year, the master’s degree is awarded (end of fall term).
+Entry into this accelerated program and completion of the prerequisites guarantees the student acceptance into the MS in Occupational Therapy program.
+Students who are unable to achieve the criteria listed in Academic Standards for Admission are not eligible to accelerate and must complete electives during their fourth year as a means of finishing their baccalaureate degree.
 They may reapply for admission to the MS in OT program at that time.

 Occupational Therapy overview on Sage.edu: sage.edu/academics/programs/occupational-therapy-ms/